IgorDmitriev/timejoy-web/README.md

   - Display Custom Designed Markers with reach html
   - Display directions from encoded polyline

-I wrap Google Maps Map object inside Map Component and Map Container.
+I wrapped Google Maps Map object inside Map Component and Map Container.
-Inside this components I Have EventMarker, FavoritePlaceMarker and Directions react components.
+Inside these components I Have EventMarker, FavoritePlaceMarker and Directions react components.
 Manipulating by component lifecycle methods I create/update/delete my custom markers or polylines.
 It uses the power of React Virtual Dom and help us to easily map any integration inside React to external api.
 ```
 <EventMarker
   key={ idx }